-- m. the eligible costs are the difference between the costs of the aided project and the cost savings or additional revenues, compared to the situation in the absence of the aid, over the lifetime of the investment; - n. the aid intensity must not exceed 40 % of the eligible costs.
+- 1. the aid must not be granted for merely complying with applicable Union standards 131; - m. the aid must induce the beneficiary to undertake an investment, which it would not undertake, or would carry out in a restricted or different manner, without the aid.
+The Commission considers that, given the exceptional economic challenges that undertakings face due to the current crisis, it is generally the case that in the absence of the aid, beneficiaries would continue their activities without changes, provided that continuing their activities without changes does not entail a breach of Union law; it is deemed that beneficiaries would continue their activities without changes for investments referred to in point 81(d)(i) above; - n. the eligible costs are the difference between the costs of the project referred to in point 81(d) and the cost savings or additional revenues, compared to the situation in the absence of the aid, over the lifetime of the investment.
+The scheme must be designed in a way that allows to address windfall profits, including in times of extremely high electricity or natural gas prices, by putting in place a claw-back mechanism defined ex ante.
+The aid intensity must not exceed 40 % of the eligible costs.
 The aid intensity may be increased by 10 percentage points for aid granted to medium sized undertakings and by 20 percentage points for aid granted to small undertakings.
-The aid intensity may also be increased by 15 percentage points for investments delivering a reduction of direct greenhouse gas emissions of at least 55 % or of energy consumption of at least 25 % compared to the situation prior to the investment111; - o. as an alternative to the requirements set out in points 73(m) and 73(n), the investment aid may be granted in a competitive bidding process that is open, clear, transparent and non-discriminatory, based on objective criteria that are defined ex-ante and minimising the risk of strategic bidding.
+The aid intensity may also be increased by 15 percentage points for investments delivering a reduction of direct greenhouse gas emissions of at least 55 % or of energy consumption of at least 25 % compared to the situation prior to the investment 132; - o. as an alternative to point 81(n), the aid amount is determined through a competitive bidding process that is open, clear, transparent and non-discriminatory, based on objective criteria that are defined ex-ante and minimising the risk of strategic bidding.
 At least 70 % in the total selection criteria used for ranking bids must be defined in terms of aid per unit of environmental protection (such as EUR per tonne of CO2 reduced, or EUR per unit of energy saved).
-The budget related to the bidding process must be a binding constraint in that it can be expected that not all bidders will receive aid; - p. the scheme must be designed in a way that allows to address windfall profits, including in times of extremely high electricity or natural gas prices, by putting in place a claw-back mechanism defined ex ante; - q. aid under this section must not be combined with other aid for the same eligible costs.
+The budget related to the bidding process must be a binding constraint in that it can be expected that not all bidders will receive aid; - p. as a further alternative to points 81(n) and (o), the eligible costs may correspond to the investment costs linked to the project referred to in point 81(d), in particular costs of equipment, machinery or installations needed to achieve the electrification, switch to hydrogen or hydrogen-derived fuels or energy efficiency improvement.
+In such a situation, the aid intensity must not exceed 60 % of the eligible costs for investments referred to under point 81(d)(i) other than electrification projects.
+For